clyall/FormEmailer/README.md

 ### Script Installation
 Once you have downloaded the add-on, you should see a new menu at the top of your spreadsheet called "FormEmailer".
 If you select this menu, click the "Install" button on the drop down that appears.

-Select your language and the sheet you would like FormEmailer to send emails about.
+Select your language and the sheet you would like FormEmailer to send emails about (usually the sheet containing your Google Form responses).
 Once you select the "Install" button, the add-on will setup it's configuration and create a new sheet called "FormEmailer".
 This sheet contains all the configuration for the add-on; please do not modify it directly.

 ### Time-Trigger Installation
 In order for FormEmailer to work properly, you must setup a "Time-trigger" to have this add-on run automatically in the background.
 Below are the steps to get this setup: